MichaelCurrin/coding-blog/my_projects.md

+---
-# My Projects
+title: My Projects

->_2018, Feb 22nd_
+layout: page
+---

+This page highlights some my [Github repos](https://github.com/MichaelCurrin?tab=repositories) which I would like to draw attention to.
+Either for other developers to use or learn from, or for anyone interest in using the service provided by the repo (in some cases, freely available and online).

-This article is around the projects I have hosted as [repositories on my Github profile](https://github.com/MichaelCurrin?tab=repositories).
-I cover the reason I created them and some learnings and challenges I found while working on them.
-This article will continue to grow as work on these and other projects.
+I cover the reasons I created the repos and a summary of learnings and challenges I found while working on them.

 ## [Developer Configurations](https://github.com/MichaelCurrin/developer_configurations)